AhmedTurkiii/MemoryGame-TeamB/README.md

 This website is made using JS as backend and HTML CSS as frontend

+You can check the live game from [here](https://iti-swd-memorygame.netlify.app/)

 ## contributers

 (ITI) Team B in Software Web Fundamentals: